Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 [//]: # (title: Transform JSON structure)
 <primary-label ref="advanced"/>

-To control the structure and content of the JSON you generate during serialization, you can create [custom serializers](create-custom-serializers.md).
+To control the structure and content of the JSON generated during serialization, you can create [custom serializers](create-custom-serializers.md).
-For smaller adjustments, the [`JsonTransformingSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-transforming-serializer/) class offers a simpler way to modify JSON by working directly with the JSON element tree instead of interacting with [`Encoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-encoder/) or [`Decoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx.serialization-core/kotlinx.serialization.encoding/-decoder/) manually.
+For smaller adjustments, such as wrapping values or unwrapping arrays, the [`JsonTransformingSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-transforming-serializer/) class provides a simpler way to modify JSON by working directly with the JSON element tree instead of using the [`Encoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-encoder/) or [`Decoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx.serialization-core/kotlinx.serialization.encoding/-decoder/) manually.

-> These sections build on concepts detailed in [Create custom serializers](create-custom-serializers.md).
+> These sections are based on concepts explained in [Create custom serializers](create-custom-serializers.md).
-> If you're not familiar with custom serializers, we recommend reviewing that page first.
+> If you're not familiar with custom serializers, we recommend reading that page first.
 >
 {style="note"}